 CAUTION! - It is never recommended to repair a power supply since it does not contain user-serviceable parts.
 Repairing power supplies can be dangerous and hazardous.

-Never open it to repair it because it stores electricity even when the computer is turned off and unplugged!
+Never open it to repair it because its capacitors store dangerously high electrical charges even when the computer is turned off and unplugged for awhile.

 Power Supply Connectors